Edge-Stabilized Rotating Flames in a Circular Hele-Shaw Cell: Results and Discussion

-It is worth noting that the rotating flames were observed only under fuel rich conditions.
-A plausible explanation is established based on the bibrachial structure of the flame (see Fig. 3).
+It is worth noting that the rotating flames were observed only under fuel-rich conditions.
+This dependence on the equivalence ratio differs from that observed in previous studies with heated radial microchannels \cite{maruta2011micro, kumar2007formation, kumar2007pattern}, where stable rotating flames of lean methane–air mixtures could also be sustained.
+In those systems, the effects of wall quenching were partially counteracted by external heating.
+In the unheated Hele-Shaw configuration investigated in the present study, stabilization against wall quenching can instead be achieved through staged heat-release zones, such as the multi-branch structure of the rich rotating flame (see Fig. 3).
 Under rich conditions, a premixed flame is confined to the interior gap of the Hele-Shaw cell, but the excess fuel in burned gas can access and react with the ambient air near the cell edges, creating a second diffusion flame that connects with the premixed flame at the rim of the cell.
 This diffusion branch counteracts the wall heat loss and stabilizes the entire flame structure along the radial direction of the cell.
 However, without any physical confinement in the tangential direction, the flame can still rotate angularly along the edges of the cell.
-Further details of the edge stabilization mechanism are discussed in the next section.